SMSF Property Purchases: Trust and Partnership Insights

 What Are the Capital Gains Tax and Income Tax Effects on Different Structures?

 Capital gains tax (CGT) applies to profits on sale, with individual owners eligible for a 50% discount if held over 12 months.
 Companies cannot access this discount, exposing gains to the full corporate tax rate.
 Trust beneficiaries receive gains at their personal rates after trust-level concessions.
 Income tax on rent also varies: individuals pay marginal rates, companies pay a flat rate, and SMSFs enjoy concessional treatment.
+This 50% discount is changing: under the 2026-27 Budget reforms, now law, the discount for individuals, trusts and partnerships is being replaced by cost base indexation and a 30% minimum tax rate on capital gains from 1 July 2027, alongside new limits on negative gearing for established residential property bought after 12 May 2026.
+Properties held before that announcement are largely grandfathered.
+The detail is set out on the ATO's guidance page, and we look at the changes in more depth in our article on the capital gains tax reforms.
 Selecting a structure with the most favourable combination of CGT discount and income tax rate can significantly improve net returns.

 How Does Stamp Duty Vary by Ownership Type?